xpqz/dyalog-docs/tools/README.md

-# Docker tools for Dyalog documentation authors
+# Tools for Dyalog documentation authors

 The `tools/` directory contains Docker-based tools for Dyalog's documentation authors.
 You will need a working installation of [Docker](https://www.docker.com/products/docker-desktop/).
 We use the `docker-compose` orchestration tool to bundle up a set of containers that are useful for documentation authors who do not wish to keep a local Python environmment.